 “Everything Works, but everything does not work for everyone” – Gary Vaynerchuk

-I expected to learn some updated information to help my clients, what I received was something entirely different.
-That book on Social Security is the real reason for this post.
-Don’t worry; I am not about to bore you with Social Security facts.
-I will save that for a future post.
-Rather, it was while reading that book that I finally solidified a concept in my mind that I have struggled to explain to clients, journalist and bloggers for some years.
+I expected to learn some new information I could share with my clients.
+What I received was something entirely different.
+I didn’t learn new information about Social Security.
+Rather, I finally solidified a concept in my mind that I have struggled to explain to my clients, other journalist and bloggers, for years.

 The reality is most of the information will work; we don’t need to debate or tear apart the theories, outside of understanding the risks, pros, and cons.
-The question is will the advice work for you or your readers.
-Some people enjoy flipping real estate, some like rental properties; others still get great satisfaction out of trading stocks, bonds or futures.
-I have met people who have had great success with precious metals, or even cryptocurrencies.
+The question is will the advice work for you and fit in with your financial goals.
+Some people enjoy flipping real estate, some like rental properties, others still get great satisfaction out of trading stocks, bonds or futures.
+I have met people who have had great success with precious metals, and even cryptocurrencies.
 Some people like the stock market, and don’t get me started on the debates between passive vs. managed, mutual funds vs. ETF, and technical vs. fundamental analysis.